openspending/community.openspending.org/resources/osi/appendix-open-budgets-open-data.md

 # Putting the Open Data Into Open Budgets

 We have looked in detail in this report at criteria which make it difficult for organisations to use data that has been released by governments.
 In January 2013, we hosted a community call with to look at what the demands of the Open Data Community are with regard to Open Budgets.
-Despite both featuring the word “Open” - there is still a disconnect between the use of “open” to signify availability and “open” to signify absence of legal, technical and social restrictions.
+Despite both featuring the word “Open” - there is still a disconnect between the use of the word “open” in many circles to signify availability and “open” in technical spheres to signify absence of legal, technical and social restrictions.

 The purpose of the call was to investigate whether it would be possible to specify the demands of the Open Data Community with relation to budget and spending data.